Our FULL SQL Server health check will cover a complete SQL Server health checklist of items on-premises and cloud-based

 Anything that costs too much in resources?
 If TSQL duration is sometimes fast and sometimes very slow, this is an opportunity for performance tuning.

 Is there implicit data conversion happening?
 Are forced join hints?
 Are triggers being used for auditing?
 Are there UDFs in use?
 If yes, we will review how bad.

 Additionally, our team will check how up to date are statistics and fragmentation levels.

 The database indexes will be carefully analyzed – Often the fastest way to add speed to DB performance.

 Review top worst performers

 Indexes and statistics

-Want a free health check sample report?
-Send an email using our contact us form, and say that you saw this post, and I will send you a report sample.
+Want a FREE SQL Server health check sample report?
+Send an email using our contact us form, and say that you saw this post, and I will email it to you.

 For fellow DBAs – what did I miss?
 What can be done better?